binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 ### Exploitation

 During this stage, thinking about and recording countermeasures for the vulnerabilities you are able to exploit successfully is just as important as finding and recording the exploited vulnerabilities.
+That is why each of the following chapters contain the Countermeasures sections.

 Beat your own systems up and watch logs.
 Get familiar with signatures of different tools and attacks, then you will know when you are actually under attack.
 You can take the same concept with active and semi-active reconnaissance.
 This way, you will be able to pre-empt your attackers exploitation.